 Once cut you can simply slip the end of the Flex-A-Spout that fits your downspout to over the upper cut end (we added a couple of screws for security – but that is not a must) and simply set the other end on the top/screen of your rain barrel.

-Here you can see how we attached the overflow.
+Here you can see how we attached the overflow to bottom of the original downspout (which was left in place).
 We would have used a hose of some sort, but the store didn’t have one at the store that would fit over the overflow spout (it’s the same size as the orange piece you see sticking out there).
-My husband picked up a couple pieces of hard pipe and ran it right into the existing piece of pipe that we left – voila, done!
+We used a couple of pieces of hard pipe and ran it right into the existing piece of pipe that we left – voila, done!
 Also notice that he used silicone to cover the hard/sharp edges of the cut downspout.
 We have 3 small children and wanted to be sure no one got hurt.

 I also want to mention that we left the piece of downspout at the bottom intentionally.
 We wanted to be able to reattach the downspout in the winter (freezing) months when we will empty the barrel and store it.

 That’s it!
 All installed.
 That very night we had a huge downpour and our 50 gallon barrel was full.
-Now I just need to put something in the planter.
-Any ideas?
+Now I just need to put something in the planter!